Department of Christian Thought and Practice

 PRIME is an acronym for Practical Research and Immersion in Ministry Effectiveness.
 Students who elect one of the professional majors in the bachelor of science degree participate in this intensive internship as part of their curricular plan.
 These students must arrange their schedules carefully in order that the summer and fall immediately following the junior year may be devoted to this field ministry immersion.
 Students should make application for placement in The PRIME Experience during the second semester of the sophomore year.
 To be allowed to participate in the field ministry immersion, students must maintain a GPA of 2.67 (B-) in their majors, an overall GPA of 2.0, and demonstrate local church and ministry involvement while pursuing their degrees.
 They must also have completed all courses required in their major except for MI 481.
 In addition, they must demonstrate evidence of Christian character suitable to a beginning ministry leader.
 Students enrolled in this internship should not take any other courses or be involved in co-curricular or other experiences that may detract from the overall ministry immersion experience.
 Students must make arrangements for their own transportation in consultation with their professor.
 Host ministry sites will be chosen in part for their ability to help facilitate living arrangements during the experience.

-Students who elect the major in Bible and theology pursuing the bachelor of arts degree will complete a minimum of 42 hours, including BT 231, 241, 251, 261, 271, 341, 414, and 415; nine additional hours from 300 or 400-level biblical literature courses; GR 111 and 121; and three hours from BT 320, 331, or 333CCT.
+Students who elect the major in Bible and theology pursuing the bachelor of arts degree will complete a minimum of 36 hours in addition to the six hours of Bible courses required in the core.
+These will include 271, 341, 414, and 415; GR 111 and 121; and eighteen additional elective hours selected from 300 and 400-level courses in Bible and Theology.

 Students majoring in Bible and theology are provided the option of including a semester of study in Israel at Jerusalem University College in either the junior or senior year.
 By taking an approved list of courses at this institute, they can receive credit for 15-16 semester hours toward the bachelor of arts degree.

-Students who elect the Christian ministries major pursuing the bachelor of arts degree complete MI 211, 221, 242, 251, 331, 373, 411, 421, 481, 495; BT 414 and 415.
-In addition to the introductory Bible course counted in the core (chosen from BT 111, 231, 241, 251 or 261), students must also complete one course from BT 231/BT 241 and one course from BT 251/BT 261.
-Five additional elective hours must be selected from MI 224, 304, 314, 365, 376, 377, or 381 for a total of 48 hours.
+Students who elect the Christian ministries major pursuing the bachelor of arts degree complete the six hours of Bible courses required in the core, MI 211, 221, 242, 251, 331, 373, 411, 421, 481, 495 (for 3 hours); and BT 414 and 415.
+Nine additional elective hours must be selected from any MI course offerings for a total of 45 hours.

-Students who elect the professional children’s ministry major pursuing the bachelor of science degree complete MI 211, 221, 242, 251, 331, 373, 381, 411, 421, 471, 481, 496; BT 414, 415; ED 420; and SE 232.
-In addition to the introductory Bible course counted in the core (chosen from BT 111, 231, 241, 251 or 261), students must also complete one course from BT 231/BT 241 and one course from BT 251/BT 261 for a total of 63 hours in the major.
+Students who elect the professional children’s ministry major pursuing the bachelor of science degree complete the six hours of Bible courses required in the core, MI 211, 221, 242, 251, 331, 373, 381, 411, 421, 471, 481, 496; BT 414, 415; ED 420; and SE 232 for a total of 55 hours in the major.

-Students who elect the professional missions major pursuing the bachelor of science degree complete MI 211, 221, 233 (2 hours), 242, 251, 321, 331, 365, 373, 411, 421, 471, 481, 496; BT 331, 414 and 415.
-In addition to the introductory Bible course counted in the core (chosen from BT 111, 231, 241, 251 or 261), students must also complete one course from BT 231/BT 241 and one course from BT 251/BT 261 for a total of 66 hours in the major.
+Students who elect the professional missions major pursuing the bachelor of science degree complete the six hours of Bible courses required in the core, MI 211, 221, 233, 242, 251, 321, 331, 365, 373, 411, 421, 471, 481, 496; BT 331, 414 and 415 for a total of 58 hours in the major.
 Students who graduate with a major in missions are permitted to request transcripts with educational ministries-cross-cultural studies as the alternate name for the major.

-Students who elect the professional special needs ministry major pursuing the bachelor of science degree complete MI 211, 221, 251, 331, 373, 376 or 381, 421, 471, 481, 496; BT 414.
-In addition to the introductory Bible course counted in the core (chosen from BT 111, 231, 241, 251 or 261), students must also complete one course from BT 231/BT 241 and one course from BT 251/BT 261.
-Students are also required to complete the following courses in special education: SE 232, 233, 328, 422, 434, and 495 (two or three hours) for a total of 65-66 hours.
+Students who elect the professional special needs ministry major pursuing the bachelor of science degree complete the six hours of Bible courses required in the core, MI 211, 221, 251, 331, 373, 376 or 381, 421, 471, 481, 496 and BT 414.
+Students are also required to complete the following courses in special education: SE 232, 233, 328, 434, and 495 (for two hours) for a total of 54 hours.

-Students who elect the professional worship leadership major pursuing the bachelor of science degree complete MI 211, 221, 251, 304, 314, 344, 364, 373, 471, 481, 496; BT 414 and 415.
-In addition to the introductory Bible course counted in the core (chosen from BT 111, 231, 241, 251 or 261), students must also complete one course from BT 231/BT 241 and one course from BT 251/BT 261.
-Students are also required to complete the following courses in music: MU 110, 111; MU A06; and seven additional credits from MU 320, 338, A01, A02, A03, A08, A10, up to 2 credits of any choral or instrumental ensemble, or MI 495 for a total of 66 hours.
+Students who elect the professional worship leadership major pursuing the bachelor of science degree complete the six hours of Bible courses required in the core, MI 211, 221, 251, 304, 314, 344, 364, 373, 471, 481, 496; BT 414 and 415.
+Students are also required to complete the following courses in music: MU 110, 111; MU A06; and seven additional credits from MU 320, 338, A01, A02, A03, A08, A10, up to 2 credits of any choral or instrumental ensemble, or MI 495 for a total of 58 hours.

-Students who elect the professional youth ministries major pursuing the bachelor of science degree complete MI 211, 221, 242, 251, 331, 373, 376, 377, 411, 421, 471, 481, 496: BT 414 and 415.
-In addition to the introductory Bible course counted in the core (chosen from BT 111, 231, 241, 251 or 261), students must also complete one course from BT 231/BT 241 and one course from BT 251/BT 261 for a total of 61 hours in the major.
+Students who elect the professional youth ministries major pursuing the bachelor of science degree complete the six hours of Bible courses required in the core, MI 211, 221, 242, 251, 331, 373, 376, 377, 411, 421, 471, 481, 496, BT 414, and 415 for a total of 53 hours in the major.

-The minor in Bible and theology requires 24 hours, including BT 231, 241, 251, 261, 271, 414, and six additional elective hours from other BT courses.
 The Christian ministries minor requires 20 hours, including MI 211, 242, 373, 411, 421, 495 (two hours), and three additional hours in the department (not including MI 285).
 The missions minor requires 19 hours, including MI 211, 233, 242, 321, 365, 373, 495 (two hours).
 The youth ministries minor requires 20 hours, including MI 211, 242, 373, 376, 377, 421 and 495 (two hours).
 The worship studies minor requires 19 hours, including MI 211, 304, 314, 344, 364, 373, and 495 (two hours).

 Teaching English to Speakers of Other Languages